JavaSaBr/jmonkeybuilder/README.md

-# jMonkeyEngine 3 SpaceShift Editor 0.6.0 #
+# jMonkeyEngine 3 SpaceShift Editor 0.6.1 #

 * Download: https://www.dropbox.com/sh/o7202c22pfyrhpv/AAC8eN57tkydThLRMxmnYXP9a?dl=0

 ## [Video about this editor.](https://www.youtube.com/watch?v=hgmujIUlyH8&feature=youtu.be) ##

+## ver.
+0.6.1 ##
+* -Fixed the missing of tangents in models in Material Editor.
+* -Added the option of gamma correction and option of ToneMapFilter to Graphics Settings.
+* -Fixed the problems with sticking cursor while rotating camera of editor.

 ## ver.
 0.6.0 ##
 * -Implemented undo-redo(ctrl+z/ctrl+y) in Material Editor and Model Editor.